 Prisma Health’s Blood and Marrow Transplant Program was recognized by the National Marrow Donor Program for exceptional service in apheresis and collection.
 Prisma Health offers both autologous transplants (patients receive their own stem cells) and allogeneic transplants (patients receive stem cells from a related or unrelated donor) as treatment methods for adults with blood-borne diseases such as leukemia, lymphoma and myeloma.

 GMH received the National Research Corporation Consumer Choice Award for being one of the nation’s top hospitals that consumers choose for delivering high-quality health care.
 It is the only hospital in the state to earn this honor every year since the award’s inception in 1996.

-Baptist Easley Hospital is a 50/50 ownership/operation venture between GHS and Palmetto Health intended to enhance access to care, improve quality, and facilitate coordination of care between the area’s community and tertiary care hospitals.
+Baptist Easley Hospital is a 50/50 ownership/operation venture between Prisma Health and Palmetto Health intended to enhance access to care, improve quality, and facilitate coordination of care between the area’s community and tertiary care hospitals.
 The highly regarded facility amassed several accolades this year in addition to those already mentioned, a sampling of which follows.